-- General Admission Requirements.
+- 1. General Admission Requirements.
 Admission to Graduate Studies (see Graduate Admission requirements). - 2.
 Program Admission.
 In addition to meeting university admissions requirements for a graduate degree, prospective creative writing students must submit the following application materials: - a.
 A one to two-page letter that states the applicant's reasons for applying to the program and their personal and/or professional objectives - b.
 Two letters of recommendation. - c.
 A twenty to thirty-page creative writing sample. - d.
-Submit official GRE scores and have an Admissions index of 1,400 or higher (if taken prior to August 1, 2011) or 980 (if taken on or after August 1, 2011), obtained by either of the following: - 1) If taken prior to August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus GRE score (Verbal + Quantitative) - 2) If taken on or after August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus 15 times (Verbal + Quantitative 260)
+Submit official GRE scores and have an Admissions index of 980 or higher, obtain by the following: - GPA on at least the last 60 semester credit hours times 200 Plus 15 times (Verbal + Quantitative 260).